RandomStudio/tether/utilities/tether-cli/README.md

 ## Installation

-The simplest installation method is using the [homebrew](https://brew.sh/) pacaage manager for Mac.
+The simplest installation method is using the [homebrew](https://brew.sh/) package manager for Mac.
 Simply run the following two commands:

 ```
 brew tap randomstudio/tether